 From its earliest use in tools and weapons and down through the ages, copper has increasingly become an indispensable metal due to its conductive, antimicrobial and biostatic properties.
-All of these things are important to the health of the soil and the health of your plants and flowers.
+These unique properties of copper contribute to the health of the soil and the health of your plants and flowers.

 Copper Garden Tools

 By the end of approximately the fourth millennium BC, the smelting and working of copper had spread around the Mediterranean from what is now Iran and into Egypt.
 Smelting had simultaneously been established elsewhere on the planet in places as diverse as Siberia and India – and even in Michigan, with smelters there dating back to 5,000 BC.
-Though early agricultural tools, including hoes and sickles, had been devised using copper alone, the use of copper in agriculture really got going in the Bronze Age which began about 3300 BC, when copper’s alloy bronze was discovered.
+Though early agricultural tools, including hoes and sickles, had been devised using copper alone, the use of copper in agriculture accelerated in the Bronze Age, which began about 3300 BC when copper’s alloy bronze was discovered.
 The addition of tin to copper was probably an accident at first, but smiths soon realized that by adding tin to copper, they could create a much harder, more durable metal.

 Even though steel garden tools are now the most common tools you will find, copper garden tools are still the choice of many gardeners.
 Using copper tools is beneficial to the garden because it leaves minute atoms of copper in the soil, providing some measure of protection from harmful fungi and bacteria.
 Copper’s antimicrobial properties are well documented, and it is capable of killing water-borne pathogens like e. coli and legionella bacterium (Legionnaire's disease), neither of which can survive in copper.
 Copper also has biostatic properties.
 This means that bacteria cannot grow on it, and because of this, copper and copper alloy doorknobs like bronze help to protect against the spread of disease.

 Besides the great weight and feel of copper garden tools, there is just something very appealing about the look of them, especially when they are kept clean and shiny.
 I have a copper trowel that I have used for years that is still available.
-For you or your favorite gardener, this is really sturdy and the shape makes it great for planting.
-An easy and natural way to clean them is to dip half a lemon in some coarse salt, and then rub the lemon on the copper.
-Add more salt as needed and then just give them a good rinse with the hose when you are done and air dry them before putting them away. copper trowel
+For you or your favorite gardener, this copper trowel is really sturdy, and the shape makes it great for planting.
+An easy and natural way to clean them is to dip half a lemon in some coarse salt and then rub the lemon on the copper.
+Add more salt as needed and then just give them a good rinse with the hose when you are done and air dry them before putting them away.